FRDC-SHL/LITAP/README.md

 directed by [Dr. Li, Sheng](https://profils-profiles.science.gc.ca/en/profile/sheng-li-phd).

-See this article for new features specific to LITAP (coming soon)!
+See articles for new features specific to LITAP (coming soon)!

 LITAP is founded on R. A. (Bob) MacMillan’s LandMapR suite of programs and is extended to feature new parameters and methodology.
 This project